Skip to content

 Do you need a license to do HVAC work in Michigan?

 Yes, an HVAC license is required in Michigan to work on heating, air conditioning, and refrigeration systems.
-The state doesn’t offer technician or master level licenses.
-Instead they offer a contractor license that has several classifications.
-Contractor licenses are issued by the Michigan Department of Licensing and Regulatory Affairs.
+The state doesn’t offer technician or master-level licenses.
+Instead, it offers a mechanical contractor license that is classified under the skilled trades.
+Mechanical contractor licenses are issued by the Michigan Department of Licensing and Regulatory Affairs and the Bureau of Construction Codes.

 With your contractor license, you’ll be allowed to fabricate, install, maintain, service, and repair the following systems: